wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 - It is not declared either
 - So what we should do: if the LHS of a Map is an original Vec, but not VI or VO, we should declare it using vSz

+Turns out this is totally wrong, because if we don't eliminate the stencils then every map must be a stage.
+So the right way is to have a separate set of rewrite rules that do not touch the stencil.

+It may be enough to not substitute any VT vecs.
+But that would mean that we can't remove a map in map f map g.
+So probably we should allow substitution of VT but _not_ in Stencil.

 ## OpenCL Code

 The host-side code will have to be manual for now.